isshougai/textbook-summaries/concurrency-in-go/chapter-1-intro-to-concurrency.md

 ## Moore's Law, Web Scale, and the Mess We're In
 - Companies began to investigate alternative ways to increase computing power in anticipation of the slowdown in the rate of Moore's law prediction
-- Soon faced the l imits of Amdahl's law: gains are bounded by how much of the program must be written in a sequential manner
+- Soon faced the limits of Amdahl's law: gains are bounded by how much of the program must be written in a sequential manner
 - [Spigot algorithms](https://mathworld.wolfram.com/SpigotAlgorithm.html) reduces a problem to *embarrassingly parallel*, which means to easily divide problems into parallel tasks

 ### *Embarrassingly parallel problems should scale horizontally*